-Hacks and breaches can cost your company millions in lost data, labor, and revenue.
-Cloud systems come with encryption, which means that your data is stored in a secure and centralized location in case something happens.
+Hacks and breaches can cost your company millions in lost data, labor and revenue.
+Plus, leaking sensitive customer data can cause a lot of harm to your company’s reputation.
+Cloud systems store your data in a secure and centralized off-site location, protected with encryption.

-When you have a third-party CSP handling some of your data, you give over complete control of it.
-You don’t own a cloud-based software wholly; therefore, you pay a subscription fee for it.
-Also, some of your data may be stored on the provider’s servers; however, this depends on the type of model you use.
+When you have a third-party CSP handling some of your data, you give over some amount of control over it.
+You don’t wholly own a cloud-based software.
+Therefore, you pay a subscription fee to access it.
+Also, some of your data may be stored on the provider’s servers, depending on the type of model you use.

-Cloud services tend to have set packages that don’t allow personalization.
-As a result, you might end up paying for services that you don’t need or use.
+Some cloud services might package features together preventing personalization.
+As a result, you may end up paying for services you don’t need or use.

 Infrastructure as a Service (IaaS)

 IaaS is the most basic level of cloud computing.
 It gives you access to storage over the internet and allows you access to IT infrastructures such as servers, networks and operating systems.

 IaaS providers require the most amount of individual setup and a higher level of technical knowledge on your company’s staff to implement and operate.

 PaaS is the next level after IaaS that allows users to access tools and applications over the Internet.